Home

 1. Spinal Regions & Vertebrae Be proficient in the anatomy of the spine including each of the five regions, the spinal curves and the vertebrae.

-2. Back Muscles Learn the anatomical terminology and function of superficial, intermediate and deep back muscles, plus poses that strengthen and stretch them.
+2. Back Muscles Be aware of the anatomical terminology and function of superficial, intermediate and deep back muscles, plus poses that strengthen and stretch them.

-3. Spinal Functions Learn the functions of the spine and the attributes of a healthy spine.
+3. Spinal Functions Understand the functions of the spine and the attributes of a healthy spine.

 Anatomy of Posture

-1. Healthy Posture Learn terminology and considerations related to posture including anatomical position, habits and muscle memory, sensory motor amnesia and the attributes and implications of healthy posture.
+1. Healthy Posture Be aware of terminology and considerations related to posture including anatomical position, habits and muscle memory, sensory motor amnesia and the attributes and implications of healthy posture.

-2. Postural Issues & Conditions Become knowledgeable about postural issues such as thoracic mobility issues, hyperlordosis and kyphosis, and the vast variety of potential causal factors.
+2. Postural Issues & Conditions Be knowledgeable about postural issues such as thoracic mobility issues, hyperlordosis and kyphosis, and the vast variety of potential causal factors.

 3. Teaching Spinal Anatomy & Posture Apply knowledge of spinal anatomy, posture and compensatory movement patterns to support effective teaching of individual students, and review sequences that may help with teaching healthy posture.